sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 AnyOpLayer()
 ```

+As you can see `AnyOpLayer` was created underneath.

-When you add new nodes to the graph,
+When you add new nodes to the graph as a result of some operation,
-they will be usually registered as children of other nodes,
+they will be registered as children of other nodes,
-You can check children or parents of every node.
-For each node, you can access:
+You can check children or parents of every node by accessing:

 * `node.parents: Tuple[SymbolicData, ...]`
 * `node.children: Tuple[SymbolicData, ...]`